 - pain or trouble walking or bearing weight on the foot

-- tenderness or pain from touching the injury
+- tenderness or pain when touching the injury

-A person must seek medical assistance, urgently, if a broken foot or big toe is suspected.
+A person should seek immediate medical assistance if they suspect they have broken a bone in their foot or big toe.
 They should not attempt to drive.
-Broken smaller toes are less serious and can usually be treated at home.
+Broken smaller toes are less severe, and a person should attempt to treat them at home first.

 - the leg, foot, or toe is deformed or pointing the wrong way